Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 Marketing agency cash flow forecast: the 13-week model that keeps you calm

 A 13-week cash forecast is the most practical tool for agency growth because it turns “I think we’re fine” into a weekly yes/no. You don’t need perfection—you need a living model that’s reviewed consistently.
+Financial forecasts use historical data and market trends to provide a forward-looking view of the agency’s cash position, helping you anticipate and plan for future needs.

 • Weekly cadence: Update collections expectations and major outflows every week.